Finding better ways to provide the materials the world needs

 Being open about the “what, why, where and who it is shared with” around personal data and raising stakeholders’ awareness of this issue helps build trust in our business – and in how we handle people’s data.

 We take people’s right to data privacy very seriously.
 We have strict privacy statements in place across our business globally, and raise awareness about data privacy rights as part of our Ethics and Compliance training.
-Our global data privacy programme reflects the EU General Data Protection Regulation and reforms in Australia and Canada.
+Our global data privacy program reflects the EU General Data Protection Regulation and reforms in Australia and Canada.

 We conduct due diligence in our value chain to examine integrity and modern slavery performance.
 We are working to improve this process and to exercise positive influence in our value chain – from our suppliers all the way to our customers.
 We also understand that people want to know how we are managing risks and publish an annual modern slavery statement in line with reporting requirements in the UK and Australia.